Myth 6: You Must Be Exaggerating!

 TRUTH: It is almost impossible to spot dangerous spouses from outside of the marriage.

-This myth says that abusers, narcissists, and sex offenders are easy to spot.
+This myth says that abusers, cheaters, and sex offenders are easy to spot.
 You can tell just by hanging out with them.
 If it’s not obvious to everyone, you must be wrong.

 - “I don’t think he’s an abuser.
 You’re being overly dramatic.”